 When you’re suffering through a painful breakup, it’s hard to imagine that you’ll ever find another partner — much less, want one!
 There’s a cliche that it takes one week to get over each month of a relationship, but who has that much time to dwell on the past?
-These tips will help you with getting over a hurtful breakup in a hurry.

-2. Don’t push yourself to get over it
+2. Give yourself some time to get over it bit by bit.

 Regardless of what happened to end your relationship, don’t hold a grudge.
 Everyone makes mistakes, and when emotions are high, people will get hurt.
 Don’t hate your ex forever and tell everyone that he or she is a bad person.
 Don’t let your ex have that kind of hold over you anymore.
-Let those negative feelings go and embrace the possibilities of future love and happiness instead.
+Let those negative feelings go and be thankful for the lessons you have learned instead.
+Embrace the possibilities of future love and happiness.

 It’s not uncommon to lose yourself in a relationship, where you can become a “we” instead of a “me.”
 A breakup means you have time to find yourself again.
 Spoil yourself: spend an hour in a bubble bath, watch a marathon of your favorite TV show, cook the favorite meal that your ex hated.
 This is the perfect time to analyze who you were before, who you were with your ex, and who you want to be in the future.
 You’re single and you’re healing from a breakup – it’s all about you!

 5. Find your support circle and have more fun with your friends.

 Just like you lose touch with yourself in a relationship, it’s easy to lose touch with your friends.
 Being part of a couple means you spend a lot of time with each other, and you might spend less time with your friends as you enjoy your partner more and more.
 Being single again means you can have quality time with your friends.
 Don’t spend that time bad-mouthing your ex, or even talking about the relationship or the breakup.
 Spend time catching up and having fun together.

 6. Rededicate yourself to your hobbies and passion.